 When will my return be complete?
 Can I count on a specific date?

 Our office prepares each tax return with the same care and attention.
 There are several steps in the preparation process that starts with intake and organization even before your tax preparer begins to enter and calculate your return.
 Preparation time may vary, depending on the complexity and the availability of all applicable data and software updates.
-Sometimes there is an added delay if we are awaiting additional information or if, like this year, tax laws change.
+Sometimes there is an added delay if we are awaiting additional information.
 Once we have compiled the full return, it is reviewed by a senior tax manager or your Financial Advisor.
 Notes and adjustments may follow before the final return is signed and ready for output.
 Digital and paper processing steps follow, depending on preference.
 All the above factors, in addition to unknowns as we have seen during the pandemic, make the time from drop off to final return delivery range from a couple of weeks to a couple of months.

-When do I need to get my information to you to file in time for the new May 17 deadline?
+When do I need to get my information to you to file in time for the April 18th deadline?

 How do you determine when filing an extension is appropriate?